- Contact Us

 What is ‘Best’?

-Depending on the category and in the opinion of the judges, the nominee who shows the most excellence in contemporary music in the period between 1 October and 31 August 2016, including at least one release (album or single) in that year.
+Depending on the category and in the opinion of the judges, the nominee who shows the most excellence in contemporary music in the period between 1 October and 31 August 2016.
 Factors considered include but are not limited to - connection with audience; volume and quality of shows; live appeal; innovation and Victorian spirit.

 Best Band and Best Live Act